Lynn and Greg loved their home in the foothills above Warm Springs.

 “We wanted more room from the get go,” Lynn recalls, “and we didn’t like the master bathroom from the day we moved in.”
 The size of the home was workable while the couple’s children were younger, but as the years went by the bathrooms not only seemed increasingly outdated, but also showed the wear and tear of nearly three decades.
 Remodeling was something that was never far from Lynn’s mind, even as she and her husband focused on other priorities.

-“We spent a lot of years working on the yard, landscaping, putting in a travertine pool deck pavers, getting our kids through college,” says Greg.
+“We spent a lot of years working on the yard, landscaping, getting our kids through college,” says Greg.
 Life happens, after all.
 By the time the kids had grown up, however, Lynn had reached the “enough is enough” stage.
 “I had spent 28 years saying, ‘Someday, when I have a new bathroom…,’ and we finally decided to just go for it,” she recalls.
 They contacted Strite and asked them to put together an estimate for updating both the master and guest bathrooms.

 At the time, the master bathroom was the top remodeling priority for the couple, while remodeling the guest bath seemed, as Lynn put it, “frivolous” — that was until a closer inspection of the tile revealed that it was rotting out.
 “Frivolous” suddenly became “unavoidable.”